MixedRealityLab/cardographer-platform/README.md

 It is also not possible to add cards to the board from the locally hosted plugin (because the public miro server cannot access the local URLs to access the card images).
 As a workaround you can copy the image onto the board and manually change the miro image name to the card ID.

+## Users

+### Admins

+Note, the pre-configured emails will always automatically be assigned admin status.
+An admin can set/clear the admin status of other users.

+But note that being admin does to automatically give you "deck builder" and/or "publisher" status (see below).
+But as an admin you can change these settings for yourself:
+- log in & go to the "Users" tab;
+- select a user (or your highlighted) entry;
+- enable deck builder/publisher/admin options as appropriate and Save.

+Note, you can also disable users, i.e. prevent them from logging in.

+### Deck Builders

+By default users cannot create decks, only sessions & analyses.
+An admin needs to enable "deck builder" for a user before they can create (new) decks.

+### Publishers

+By default users cannot make decks, sessions or analyses public (i.e. visible to other users).
+An admin needs to enable "publisher" for the user before they can make things public.

+Also note that all users - including Admins - have quotas for numbers of decks, sessions, etc.
+Admin users can increase quotas for any user in the corresponding user's settings page (from the "Users" tab).